• slide

 “Now that virtual care is status quo, everyone knows how to do it,” Kimberly says.
 “We can make the switch clinic-wide quickly and efficiently, which I think is a huge stress reliever during a challenging situation.”

-“I treat eating disorders, so even a couple days of patients being off schedule can really throw them.
+“I treat eating disorders, so even a couple days of patients being off-schedule can really throw them.
 Even just giving them the structure of breakfast time and lunch time in virtual care helps a lot, especially given that when we're all stressed, we don't eat very well, much less like kids who aren't eating,” says Claire Kinney, Tampa therapist.
 “We were able to provide care and a sense of familiarity and ease a little bit of anxiety during a situation where, even after the storm, things weren't back to normal.
 A lot of places were closed.
 We didn't have gas.
 There were still food shortages.
-Getting treatment, seeing peers, and talking with their therapist could help provide a distraction from all of the piles of debris in their yard.
+Getting treatment, seeing peers, and talking with their therapist could help provide patients a distraction from all of the piles of debris in their yard.
 Offering any sense normalcy was really beneficial.”

 Posted in